Saiwilan/Python-Practical-1/README.md

 # Python-Practical-1
 Python Practical 1
-This is a code for Celsius and Fahrenheit conversion.
+A program for Celsius and Fahrenheit conversion.